neo4j-partners/amazon-cloud-formation-neo4j/marketplace/README.md

         --source-image-id ami-01893222c83843146 \
         --name "Neo4j Enterprise Edition"

-Go into the AMI permissions and make it public.
+Go into the AMI permissions and add the AMI ingest role as described [here](https://docs.aws.amazon.com/marketplace/latest/userguide/ami-single-ami-products.html#single-ami-marketplace-ami-access).

 You'll then want to take the AMI ID from that and stuff it both into the CFT and the product load form.